bianbianzhu/ai-web-agent/agent/assets/medium.md

     throw new Error("The screenshot path is undefined");
   }

-  const base64String = await imageToBase64String(imagePath);
+  // converts the screenshot to a format that LLM accepts const base64String = await imageToBase64String(imagePath);
   // 3.
 Send the screenshot with the instruction prompt back to the LLM messages.push(